Champ-Goblem/Docker-CreateLogs/README.md

 # Docker-CreateLogs
 Docker app to create lots of logs

-Produces new log with timestamp afp
+Produces new log with timestamp afap